ol1mowski/Course-Landing-Page/README.md

-Here's a draft of the `README.md` file for your GitHub project based on the provided information:

----

 # **Online Course Platform**

 A modern, responsive platform for hosting and managing online courses.
 This project combines cutting-edge web development technologies to deliver a seamless user experience, including a landing page for showcasing courses and an admin panel for content management.